Moments We Shared Continues To Lead Chinese Mainland Daily Box Office - UrduPoint

 "Moments We Shared" Continues To Lead Chinese Mainland Daily Box Office

-American sci-fi "A Quiet Place: Day One" came in third with daily earnings of 9.79 million yuan on the day.
+Disney and Pixar's animated film "Inside Out 2" came in third with a daily earning of 9.09 million yuan on the day.

 Recent Stories